ibnbob/abide/README.md

   done using a mark and sweep technique.
 A side effect of this is that garbage collection no longer occurs while processing a BDD operation.
   If an operation fails, garbage collection is attempted and the operation is retried.
-Nodes may also be collected after operations.
+Unreferenced nodes may also be collected after successful operations.
 - Several utility functions have been added that provide useful functionality.
 These are written using the external C++ interface and may be used as examples of coding with abide.